ethereum/portal-network-specs/witness.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+## Goals Of This Document

+1. Describe the witness format fully.
+Helps to implement witnesses support in multiple clients, no matter which programming language is used;

+2. Highlighting changes in the witness format.
+Makes it clear how changes to the witness format affect generation and parsing rules.

+3. Provide the single place to discuss the format and its future improvements.

+4. Formal analysis.
+Helps claim, prove and review correctness of the format, as well as, analyse the performance of generation and parsing using complexity theoretic metrics.

+5. Reference Tests.
+Helps to construct a minimal set of test witnesses, which can be encoded and decoded using the witness format.
+These test witness serve as reference tests for witness format generators and parsers that are included inside a client.

 ## Background

 [Vitalik Buterin](https://ethresear.ch/u/vbuterin/summary) proposed the [Stateless Client Concept](https://ethresear.ch/t/the-stateless-client-concept/172) in October 2017.
 The purpose of the Stateless Client Concept is to create a new type of full Ethereum node that is no longer required to store the state of the entire blockchain.